Xieyangxinyu/Watermark-in-the-Classroom/readme.md

-# Debiasing Watermarks for Large Language Models via Maximal Coupling
+# Watermark in the Classroom: A Conformal Framework for Adaptive AI Usage Detection
+Yangxinyu Xie, Xuyang Chen, Zhimei Ren, Weijie J. Su University of Pennsylvania

-This repository reproduces the results reported in [Debiasing Watermarks for Large Language Models via Maximal Coupling](https://arxiv.org/abs/2411.11203).
+This repository reproduces the results reported in [Watermark in the Classroom: A Conformal Framework for Adaptive AI Usage Detection]().
 The following content guides you through the process of reproducing the results in the paper using Python.

 # Table of Contents